Timmy Hill: NASCAR

 Hill's 2016 season started in the season-opening Truck race at Daytona, driving the No. 49 for Premium.
-After running up front in the Top 10 for most of the race, Hill was spun out while running in the Top 5 on the last lap, relegating him to 14th.
-As of September, Hill had run 11 Xfinity races with a best finish of 22nd at Loudon in the No. 13 for MBM.
+After running up front in the top ten for most of the race, Hill was spun out while running in the top five on the last lap, relegating him to fourteenth.
+As of September, Hill had run eleven Xfinity races with a best finish of 22nd at Loudon in the No. 13 for MBM.
 Hill announced in August that he would be running the remainder of the 2016 Xfinity Series season for MBM.

 In 2017, Hill returned to Rick Ware Racing to drive the No. 51 in the Cup Series starting at the Daytona 500, but failed to qualify.
 Starting at Dover, Hill would drive for MBM Motorsports in the No. 66 as well at Kentucky and possibly more races.
-At the Brickyard 400, Hill avoided numerous incidents to record his and MBM's best finish, a 14th.
+At the Brickyard 400, Hill avoided numerous incidents to record his and MBM's best finish, a fourteenth.

-In 2018, Hill continued to drive for MBM at multiple levels, scoring his and MBM's first Top 10, a seventh at Daytona in July.
+In 2018, Hill continued to drive for MBM at multiple levels, scoring his and MBM's first top-ten, a seventh at Daytona in July.
 He continued with MBM in 2019, earning a seventh-place finish at Bristol in August in a car that was fielded in collaboration with Hattori Racing Enterprises.

-Hill made the starting lineup of the 2020 Daytona 500 after finishing 16th in Duel 2 of the 2020 Bluegreen Vacations Duels.
+Hill made the starting lineup of the 2020 Daytona 500 after finishing sixteenth in Duel 2 of the 2020 Bluegreen Vacations Duels.
 That same weekend, Hill's Xfinity team was assessed a $50,000 and 75-point penalty in pre-race inspection due to extra body fillers; without his now-suspended crew chief Sebastian LaForge, Hill finished third in the race, his highest career finish.

 When a portion of the 2020 season was postponed due to the COVID-19 pandemic, NASCAR drivers, including Hill, competed in the eNASCAR Pro Invitational Series on iRacing.
 At the second race that was held, the O'Reilly Auto Parts 125 on March 29, Hill scored a win in his virtual No. 66 MBM car at the virtual Texas Motor Speedway.
-A veteran iRacer, Hill had competed in 1,677 events and winning 673 of them, with the Texas race being his 674th.
+A veteran iRacer, Hill had competed in 1,677 events and won 673 of them, with the Texas race being his 674th.